 The Enterprise and Regulatory Reform Act 2013 introduced the concept of Early Conciliation involving ACAS.
 ACAS stands for Advisory, Conciliation and Arbitration Service.
 It is a publicly funded independent organisation.
-This means that after the 6 May 2014 anybody wishing to commence a claim in an Employment Tribunal must first make an Early Conciliation notification to ACAS.
+This means that anybody wishing to commence a claim in an Employment Tribunal must first make an Early Conciliation notification to ACAS.
 There are some exemptions which we can discuss with you.
 However, in the majority of cases no claim can be commenced without this process.

 Although the initial notification is compulsory, the process itself is voluntary, free and confidential.